Skip to content

 3. Rinse

-Rinse the ring thoroughly under clean, warm running water.
+Rinse the gemstone ring thoroughly under clean, warm running water.

 4. Dry